Mercury13/unicodia/README.md

 * **W10/11 should support everything possible, W7 base plane only**.
 * Some base plane scripts (e.g. Georgian Nuskhuri) will not be shown the best way in W7, but will be shown.
 * Of course, same for plane 1 scripts: if I find that some font supports e.g. Gothic, I’ll include it to font chain.
 * Three scripts of plane 1 are considered “extremely important” and **will** be supported in W7: Phoenician, Aramaic, Brahmi.
+I’ll also support Gothic, just because its serif look is really “gothic”.
 * Small misrenderings in descriptions are tolerable, I’ll fix them only if samples are bad, or if the font has other problems.

 ## Future functionality